How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 10% Accent

 Think of a charcoal kitchen (the 60%) with warm wooden stools (30%) and copper pendant lights (10%).
-That's not an overwhelming room, it's a confident one.
-The proportions do the work so it feels balanced.
+That’s not an overwhelming room; it’s a confident one.
+The proportions do the work, so it feels balanced.

 Colour and Light in Irish Homes — The Local Bit That Actually Matters